gmp26/Apps1/README.md

 Derived from AngularFun
 *By [@CaryLandholt](https://twitter.com/carylandholt)*

-The aim is to make this app host a few related apps and for the basis for similar collections.
+The aim is to make this app host a few related apps and form the basis of similar collections.
+Some app extraction tasks still needed as publication is currently a manual process.

-Templates are handled via the templateCache and the grunt-angular-templates task.
+Updated to grunt-0.4 in all but the playlist branch which is still at grunt-0.3.

-This simplfies directive testing when templateURL is used.
+Moving to livescript shortly.

 ## About
 Apps1 is an [AngularJS](http://angularjs.org/) app collection.